anshxgaur/NOVA/README.md

 # NOVA
 # 🗣️ Nova - Your Personal Voice Assistant

 Nova is a Python-based voice assistant designed to automate everyday tasks using natural speech.
-From controlling system volume and brightness to searching the web, typing text, and playing YouTube videos — Nova listens, understands, and acts.
+From controlling system volume and brightness to searching the web, typing text, and playing YouTube videos — Nova listens, understands,and acts.

 ## 🚀 Features